Vireo olivaceus olivaceus

 - High counts: 28 at Fort Falls, Niobrara NWR, Cherry Co 7 Jun 2022, 25 at Gilbert-Baker WMA, Sioux Co 9 Jun 2023, 24 in Howard Co 8 Jun 2004, 24 at Anderson Bridge WMA, Cherry Co 8 Jun 2022, and 24 at Branched Oak Lake, Lancaster Co 9 Jun 2023.

-- Most of the counts likely include migrants.
+- Most of these counts may include migrants.

 -